FedeClaudi/Term.jl/docs/src/basics/prompt.md

 prompt = Prompt("Simple, right?");
 ```

-creates a `Prompt` object and `ask` then prints the propmt and asks for input:
+creates a `Prompt` object and `ask` then prints the prompt and asks for input:
 ```julia
 prompt |> ask
 ```